corpsee/nameless-debug/README.md

 Installation
 ------------

-You can install Nameless debug package by composer.
+You can install Nameless debug by composer.
 Add following code to "require" or "require-dev" section of the composer.json:

 ```javascript
 "require": {